 Practical Tips for Navigating Dementia

+- Focus on the Person, Not the Condition.
 Remember that your loved one is still the same person at their core.
-Connecting with them on a personal level, even as their abilities change, is key. - Create a Safe and Familiar Environment
+Connecting with them on a personal level, even as their abilities change, is key.

-- Keep their living space organized and familiar to reduce confusion.
+- Create a Safe and Familiar Environment.
+Remove hazards to prevent falls or accidents, and keep their living space organized and familiar to reduce confusion.

-A consistent daily routine can provide a sense of security and reduce anxiety for individuals with dementia. - Communicate with Patience
+- Establish Routines.
+A consistent daily routine can provide a sense of security and reduce anxiety for individuals with dementia.

-- Be prepared to repeat information or offer gentle reminders without frustration.
+- Communicate with Patience.
+Use simple sentences and a calm tone.
+Be prepared to repeat information or offer gentle reminders without frustration.

-As a caregiver, your well-being is just as important as your loved one’s.
+- Take Care of Yourself.
+As a caregiver, your well-being is just as important as your loved one's.
 Allow yourself time to rest and seek respite care when needed.

-How Mothers Arms Homecare Can Help
+How Mother's Arms Homecare Can Help

 Our dementia care services include: